pqrs-org/Seil/README.md

 OS X 10.11 or higher.

+* If you require Seil for macOS 10.12, please use [Karabiner Elements](https://github.com/tekezo/Karabiner-Elements).
 * If you require Seil for OS X 10.10 and 10.9, please use Seil 11.3.0.
 * If you require Seil for OS X 10.8, please use Seil 10.11.0.
 * If you require Seil for OS X 10.7, please use PCKeyboardHack 9.0.0.